PauloOrtizF/predictive-brain-lab.github.io/lab_basics.md

 The present section will provide  guidelines or resources you can use to generate figures, posters, give lectures or other forms of scientific communication.

 ## Creating Figures

+### ALL OF THE BELOW IS ANNE URAI's LAB INFO
+I’m a sucker for nice-looking figures (and fonts).
+Learn how to make your figures look good straight out of Python/Matlab/Julia/R, and minimize the time spent changing things in Illustrator/InkScape.
+This will not only save a lot of time in the long run, it also makes your analyses more reproducible.

+Here are slides of a figure workshop we did in lab meeting on 26 February 2024.
+Watch back the recording when you’re starting to make your own figures!

+Some other resources:

+Learn to use colors to your advantage: Borland D, Taylor II RM (2007) Rainbow color map (still) considered harmful.
+IEEE computer graphics and applications 27:14–17.
+Tufte ER (2001) The Visual Display of Quantitative Information.
+Graphics Press.
+Weissgerber TL, Milic NM, Winham SJ, Garovic VD (2015) Beyond Bar and Line Graphs: Time for a New Data Presentation Paradigm.
+PLOS Biology 13:e1002128.
+Ten Simple Rules for Better Figures